splunk/public-o11y-docs/apm/workflows/create-workflow-rule.rst

 - Deleting or disabling rules

 The Business Workflow configuration UI displays rules numbered in continuous sequence 1 to ``n``, regardless of whether those rules are active or not.
-Because each trace belongs to only one workflow rule, priority matters.
+Because each trace belongs to only 1 workflow rule, priority matters.
 When multiple rules can apply to the same trace, that trace is matched to the highest priority rule.
 Rule creation and configuration is governed by the following properties:

 - The limit on the number of rules you can have is 99.